 We’ve been using buses and subways for decades now, which are basically just larger interpretations of ride-sharing.
 Plus, in cities that are population-dense and low on space, owning a car isn’t always feasible in terms of space and expenses.
 So why not take advantage of driving a car at your own convenience, without owning it?

 Car-Sharing: Revolutionizing the Way We Get Around Town

-Car-sharing services cater to people who either don’t own their own car, or simply prefer other methods of transportation.
-Instead of owning the vehicle and paying for all of its expenses, car-share users can simply unlock any of the vehicles from the car-sharing companies for a low fee, and drive (and park) them at their convenience.
+Car-sharing services cater to people who either don’t own their own car, or simply prefer other transportation methods.
+Instead of owning the vehicle and paying for all of its expenses, car-share users can unlock any of the vehicles from the car-sharing companies for a low fee, and drive (and park) them at their convenience.

 Each car-sharing service does things a bit differently.
 Some companies charge by the minute, while others charge by the distance.
-Some offer many different pickup locations, and others might be more specific on where you can get one.
-Either way, these services are gaining popularity across the country, and for good reason.
+Some offer many different pick-up locations, and others might be more specific about where you can get one.
+Either way, these services are gaining popularity across the country, and for a good reason.

 There are many different benefits that car-sharing services can offer.
-Not only does car-sharing reduce our carbon footprint, but it also encourages energy efficiency and reduced time spent in cars.
+Car-sharing not only reduces our carbon footprint, it also encourages energy efficiency and reduced time spent in cars.
 The cost benefits are also something to keep in mind, with one user reporting that he spends less on driving than he did on monthly car insurance after he began using these services.
 Factor in that you won’t be paying for maintenance or gas, and the incentives begin to look pretty good.

 Unlock one of these on the street for free with Lime promo code: RHUGZP5